wmorgan/dcos-docs/1.7/usage/tutorials/arangodb/README.md

     dcos package describe --config arangodb

-### Further Infos
+### Further Information

-For further infos please visit
+For further information, visit:

     https://github.com/arangoDB/arangodb-mesos-framework

-It is distributed in binary form as a Docker image
+The ArrangoDB service is also distributed in binary form as a Docker image:

     arangodb/arangodb-mesos-framework